 Luckily there are tools that allow you to intercept the data flowing between your client and your server.
 These are commonly called packet sniffers.
 More details on this can be found here.

 If you need to make sure debug information arrives well formed in your client, use exceptions.
-They will be caught by amfPHP and sent as well formed messages to your client.
-A keyboard shortcut to generate
+They will be caught by Amfphp and sent as well formed messages to your client.

 Use the AmfphpErrorHandler plugin